Skip to content

 three project options: Project access, Project settings, Edit plan

-"Delete project" dialog, showing ll_project_remote
+"Delete project" dialog, showing ll-project

 If any of the steps shown here don't work and you can't figure out how to proceed, please reach out.
 I would like to keep these instructions up to date, and I always enjoy hearing from people. :)